MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 We're continuously adding new features to the new SharePoint admin center and fixing issues we learn about.
 Here's a summary of what's included.
 You can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
 In the lower-right corner of the admin center, click the **Feedback** button.

 > [!NOTE]
-> The new SharePoint admin center is supported in Microsoft Edge, Internet Explorer, Chrome, Firefox, and Safari. <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
-This means that you may not yet see some features described in this article.
+> The new SharePoint admin center is supported in Microsoft Edge, Internet Explorer, Chrome, Firefox, and Safari. <br><br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
+This means that you might not yet see some features described in this article.

 ## December 2019